rafael-santiago/macgonuts/doc/MANUAL.md

 ```

 Opposingly what all crypto folks tend to think, Eve respect privacy issues, so she decided to use a filter to
-log only what should be abuses on her cooporative network environment:
+log only what should be abuses on her corporate network environment:

 ```
 eve-the-sysadmin-with-lasers-and-very-silent@Tender:~# macgonuts eavesdrop --lo-iface=eth1 \